EdgeTX/edgetx.github.io/docs/faq.md

 See the steps mentioned above.
 Ensure your radio is powered on when plugging it in via USB.
 Also, check that your SD card is installed correctly.

+**My radio will not connect to my computer in DFU mode even though I plug it in with it powered off.
+Why is that?**

+Some radios require you to press a button when plugging the radio into the computer to connect in DFU mode.
+The Jumper T-Pro has the DFU button at the top near the USB port.
+The Flysky NV18/EL18 have the DFU button concealed down the innermost lanyard holder screw-hole.

 **My radio goes into Emergency mode when I power it on or at random times.
 Why is that?**

 The most common cause for your radio to go into Emergency mode is when it cannot properly access the SD card or its contents.
 This can be caused by a defective SD card, missing SD card files, or a defective SD card port on the radio (rare).
 In many cases, installing a new, high-quality SD card with fresh SD card contents will fix this issue.